ChessGuy/ChessGuy/README.md

 -->
 Hello, everyone!

 I originally got interested in programming from playing chess and wondering how the different chess computers work.
-I first started learning Python because I am an engineer by degree, but I am currently learning Javascript, Java, HTML, and CSS.
+I first started learning Python because I am an engineer by degree, but I am currently learning JavaScript, Java, HTML, and CSS.
 Since the start of my programming journey, I have followed many videos on YouTube on how to program different games within Python, and how to implement the min-max optimization computer players.
 I hope to eventually learn more about machine learning as well as general software engineering practices.